 When a case has been disposed, this means it has been closed.
 Specific reasons for a case being closed can include dismissal, conviction, admission of guilt, among other reasons.
 Once a case is officially over, it is removed from the court’s docket.
-Which simply means there are no further dates for that matter scheduled on the court’s calendar.
-As a legal term, disposed cases can include any type of case ranging from small claim to more felony charges.
+This simply means there are no further dates for that matter scheduled on the court’s calendar.
+As a legal term, disposed cases can include any type of case ranging from small claims to more felony charges.

 Why Was a Case Disposed?

 While any party involved in a case may ask for it to be disposed, only a magistrate can decide if it will be and when.
-Parties to a case will be made aware through court documents and legal counsellors as to whether a case has been disposed and why.
+Parties to a case will be made aware through court documents and legal counselors as to whether a case has been disposed and why.
 This information is also easy to obtain by visiting a clerk’s office and reviewing the files relating to the case.

 There are a number of reasons why a court proceeding can be disposed, such as:

 When a court case is dismissed with prejudice it will not be reopened or retried.
 This means that a judge has decided, based on the merits of a case, it will not be examined by the court any further or ever again.

 Cases dismissed without prejudice may be reopened or new charges may be filed on the same grounds.
 It is common for cases to be disposed due to a lack of evidence, but a dismissal without prejudice means a judge provides an opportunity for the reexamination of a case in the event stronger evidence can be presented in the future.
 How much time is allowed for a case to be reopened may vary.
 It is best to consult an attorney if more specific information is needed.

 Cases may be reopened for other reasons, such as a party not paying as ordered in a prior ruling.